Short Interest in First Guaranty Bancshares, Inc. (NASDAQ:FGBI) Decreases By 11.6%

-First Guaranty Bancshares, Inc. (NASDAQ:FGBI – Get Rating) saw a significant decrease in short interest in November.
+First Guaranty Bancshares, Inc. (NASDAQ:FGBI – Get Rating) was the target of a significant decrease in short interest in November.
 As of November 15th, there was short interest totalling 110,100 shares, a decrease of 11.6% from the October 31st total of 124,500 shares.
-Currently, 1.7% of the company’s shares are sold short.
-Based on an average daily trading volume, of 11,600 shares, the days-to-cover ratio is currently 9.5 days.
+Currently, 1.7% of the company’s stock are sold short.
+Based on an average daily volume of 11,600 shares, the days-to-cover ratio is presently 9.5 days.

 In other news, Chairman Marshall T. Reynolds sold 7,833 shares of the stock in a transaction that occurred on Monday, November 14th.
 The shares were sold at an average price of $23.98, for a total value of $187,835.34.
 Following the completion of the sale, the chairman now directly owns 1,663,033 shares of the company’s stock, valued at $39,879,531.34.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 In other news, Chairman Marshall T. Reynolds sold 3,652 shares of the stock in a transaction that occurred on Monday, September 12th.
 The shares were sold at an average price of $22.79, for a total value of $83,229.08.
 Following the completion of the sale, the chairman now directly owns 7,833 shares of the company’s stock, valued at $178,514.07.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Chairman Marshall T. Reynolds sold 7,833 shares of the stock in a transaction that occurred on Monday, November 14th.
-The stock was sold at an average price of $23.98, for a total transaction of $187,835.34.
-Following the completion of the sale, the chairman now directly owns 1,663,033 shares of the company’s stock, valued at $39,879,531.34.
+Also, Chairman Marshall T. Reynolds sold 7,833 shares of the firm’s stock in a transaction that occurred on Monday, November 14th.
+The shares were sold at an average price of $23.98, for a total transaction of $187,835.34.
+Following the transaction, the chairman now directly owns 1,663,033 shares in the company, valued at approximately $39,879,531.34.
 The disclosure for this sale can be found here.
-Insiders own 42.50% of the company’s stock.
+42.50% of the stock is owned by insiders.

 Hedge Funds Weigh In On First Guaranty Bancshares